e-n-f/json-pull/README.md

 which will recursively free everything that it contains.
 Freeing an object before its container is complete also removes it from its parent array or hash so that there are not dangling references left to it.

+If you want to keep an individual JSON object around for later processing while allowing its parents and siblings to be freed, <code>json_disconnect()</code>
+will detach an object from its container.
+You should call <code>json_free()</code>
+later to free the detached object once you are finished with it.

 Reading JSON streams with callbacks
 -----------------------------------